Quito & Galapagos Islands Trip Details

 Travel Insurance

-Travel insurance with at least $200,000 USD in medical coverage is required to participate on our trips.
+Travel insurance with at least 200,000 USD in medical coverage is required to participate in our trips.
 This must include coverage for repatriation.

-Please note that travel insurance covers trip related issues such as trip interruption, lost luggage, theft, etc. Travel medical insurance covers things like repatriation, medicine, ambulance rides, and hospital visits/stays.
+Please note that travel insurance covers trip-related issues such as trip interruption, lost luggage, theft, etc. Travel medical insurance covers repatriation, medicine, ambulance rides, and hospital visits/stays.

 We strongly suggest that the policy also covers personal liability, cancellation, curtailment and loss of luggage and personal effects.
-Please ensure that all of the activities you plan on participating in are covered by your travel insurance.
+Please ensure that all of the activities you plan to participate in are covered by your travel insurance.

 Here are a few options for travel insurance that meet our minimum medical coverage requirements: Wanderwell, SafetyWing, and World Nomads.
 Some plans do not cover certain “high-risk” activities.
-Please make sure to read your plans coverage and make a selection based on your planned trip.
+Please read your plan’s coverage carefully and choose based on your planned trip.

-We receive a fee if you purchase products through links on this page, at no extra cost to you.
+We receive a fee if you purchase products through links on this page at no extra cost to you.

-We receive a fee when you get a quote from World Nomads using our affiliate links.
+We also receive a fee when you get a quote from World Nomads using our affiliate links.
 We do not represent World Nomads.
 This is not a recommendation to buy travel insurance.

 Cancellation Policy

-Give us at least 60 days notice and you can switch your trip for free, or we'll hold your Experience Credits for future use.
+If you give us at least 60 days' notice, you can switch your trip for free, or we'll hold your Experience Credits for future use.

 Trip Leader Expectations